sondoan17/expense-ai-chatbot/README.md

-﻿# Expense AI Chatbot
+﻿# Mimi

-Expense AI is a production-style side project that combines a chat-first experience with a full NestJS backend.
+Mimi is a production-style side project that combines a chat-first experience with a full NestJS backend.
 Users can capture expenses, incomes, budgets, and recurring rules in natural Vietnamese or English, while still getting traditional dashboards and reports.

 ## Highlights